Kaholo/kaholo-trigger-generic/README.md

 ## How to use:
 1. Install the trigger in Kaholo Platform
-1. Select the default webhook method
+1. Select the Basic Webhook method
-1. Specify the Webhook name, which should be unique among all the Generic Triggers
+1. Specify the Webhook Name, which should be unique among all the Generic Triggers
 1. Send an HTTP request to the endpoint, including optional parameter payload (either urlencoded or JSON).

 ## Configuration
 A configuration may be selected but this plugin does not require or use Kaholo Pipeline Configurations.

-## Method Basic webhook:
+## Method Basic Webhook:
 Currently the only method available - this establishes a listening webhook at a specified URL that will trigger a pipeline execution when it receives an HTTP request of the specified type, including the payload if one is provided.

 ### Webhook URL: